deepstne/website/pages/skyblock.md

 ---
 layout: feature
-title: IMPORTANT TAGLINE
+title: Your eye in the sky.
-excerpt: slogan
+excerpt: Down below is no way to go.
 permalink: /servers/skyblock
 mode: immersive
 article_header: